MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# applocker
+# AppLocker

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic describes the controls on the applocker user interface to help you create and maintain application control policies by using applocker in  Windows Server 2012 R2  and Windows 8.1.
+This topic describes the controls on the AppLocker user interface to help you create and maintain application control policies by using AppLocker in  Windows Server 2012 R2  and Windows 8.1.

-## About applocker
+## About AppLocker
-You can use applocker as part of your overall security strategy for the following scenarios:
+You can use AppLocker as part of your overall security strategy for the following scenarios:

 -   Help prevent malicious software (malware) and unsupported applications from affecting computers in your environment.